ros-navigation/docs.nav2.org/configuration/packages/configuring-waypoint-follower.rst

   ============== ========================

   Description
-    The name of the coordinate frame published by robot_localization.
-Only used by the gps_waypoint_follower.
+    The name of the global coordinate frame published by robot_localization.
+Only used by the gps_waypoint_follower to convert GPS waypoints to this frame.

 :action_server_result_timeout: